Aryan-chaudhry/Object-Oriented-Programming/readme.md

 ## Getter and Setter

-Used to access and modify private data members.
+Getters and setters are public member functions used to access and modify private data members, ensuring encapsulation and data protection.

 **Example:**
 ```cpp